grannycart/bibliography/Science.md

   Title={The Apollo 11 Telemetry Data Recordings: A Final Report},
   journal={NASA},
   date={2009-11-02},
-  comment = {Report about the lost Apollo 11 moon landing tapes.
-Even the smartest people on the planet can drop the ball - somehow that's really reassuring.
-But finally claims that there is no way the missing tapes could have been considered historical and worth preserving at the time. },
+  comment = {Report about NASA losing the priceless Apollo 11 moon landing video tapes.
+But finally claims that there is no way the missing tapes could have been considered historical and worth preserving at the time.},
   category = {Science, space, nasa, moon landing tapes}
 }
+% Even the smartest people on the planet can drop the ball - somehow that's really reassuring.

 @article{fortin2017moonbag,
   Author={Fortin, Jacey},